The social 'S' in ESG: Examples, factors and best practices green cloud

 The 50-plus sustainability and ESG terms you should know

 1. business sustainability.
-Also known as corporate sustainability, business sustainability is the ethical, responsible management of an organization's continued success with environmental, social and financial concerns.
+Also known as corporate sustainability, business sustainability is the ethical and responsible management of an organization's continued success with environmental, social and financial concerns.

 2. carbon credit.
 When companies create carbon offsetting initiatives, they receive a transferable or tradeable carbon credit, or token.
-A credit represents the right to emit greenhouse gas and make up for it elsewhere.
-A credit represents one ton of carbon dioxide reduced or removed from the atmosphere.
+The credit represents the right to emit greenhouse gases and offset them elsewhere.
+One credit represents one ton of carbon dioxide reduced or removed from the atmosphere.
 In practice, taking advantage of these credits lets owners reduce greenhouse gas emissions to get closer to net zero.
 The term also refers to purchased credits that will fund emission-reducing projects.

 3. carbon footprint.
 A carbon footprint measures the amount of carbon dioxide and methane produced by individuals, organizations, products or practices.